SchedulingKit

 How a Booking Chatbot Grows Dental Practices Revenue

 The most immediate revenue impact of a dental booking chatbot is captured after-hours appointments.
-With 42% of dental searches happening outside business hours, a chatbot that converts those visitors into booked patients represents net-new revenue your practice physically could not access before.
+With a large share of dental searches happening outside business hours, a chatbot that converts those visitors into booked patients represents net-new revenue your practice physically could not access before.

 No-show recovery is the second major lever.
 At $250 per empty chair hour, even a modest reduction in missed appointments translates directly to the bottom line.
 Automated reminders with one-tap rescheduling keep your schedule full without burdening your front desk with confirmation calls.